MOORHOUSE’S BREWERY STEPS INTO CRAFT BEER SPOTLIGHT

 Williams continued: “The new beers, along with established favourites and pilot runs, will ensure that we can offer a choice of beers and styles to our drinkers and importantly not just in cask but keg and can for the first time.”

-Moorhouse’s has also invested significantly in rebranding, working with leading brand design consultants, WPA Pinfold to create a modern, standout look for both existing and new lines, including Blonde Witch and White Witch.
+Moorhouse’s has also invested significantly in rebranding, working closely with leading brand design consultants, WPA Pinfold.
+To create a modern, standout look for both existing and new lines, including Blonde Witch and White Witch.
 The designs have been inspired by the stories and legends of Pendle Hill.

 Commenting on the background to the new look, Williams added; “Although keen to stay true to our roots, it’s imperative that Moorhouse’s develops a reputation for being forward-thinking and respected for what it does best.
 Our brand image has been outdated for too-long and our products lost in a crowded market.
 The new look will stand out for all the right reasons now and broaden our appeal.
 It’s an opportunity for customers and drinkers to reappraise Moorhouse’s as a brewer.”